smartdevicelink/sdl_evolution/proposals/nnnn-rpc-design-refactoring.md

 RPCService responsibilities:
  - SendMessage to HMI/Mobile
  - Call checking policies if message is allowed to send
- - Provide Request Controller information of any incoming request should be terminated.
+ - Provide Request Controller information of any incoming request that should be terminated.

-### Provide plugin architecture for easy adding extra functionality and RPC groups
+### Provide plugin architecture for easily adding extra functionality and RPC groups

 Create **PluginManager** class that will be responsible for searching and loading rpc plugins.
 All commands logic should be stored in rpc plugins.